ibm-watson-iot/iot-java/docs/java_cli_for_api.rst

 ===============================================================
-Java Client Library - Internet of Things Foundation API Support
+Java Client Library - Watson IoT Platform API Support
 ===============================================================
 Introduction
 -------------------------------------------------------------------------------

-This client library describes how to use Internet of Things Foundation API with the Java ibmiotf client library.
+This client library describes how to use Watson IoT Platform API with the Java ibmiotf client library.
 For help with getting started with this module, see `Java Client Library - Introduction <https://github.com/ibm-messaging/iot-java/blob/master/README.md>`__.

-This client library is divided into Four sections, all included within the library.
-This section contains information on how applications can use the Java ibmiotf Client Library to interact with your organization in the Internet of Things Foundation through ReST APIs.

-The Device section contains information on how devices can publish events and handle commands using the Java ibmiotf Client Library.

-The Managed Device section contains information on how devices can connect to the Internet of Things Foundation Device Management service using Java ibmiotf Client Library and perform device management operations like firmware update, location update, and diagnostics update.

-Application section contains information on how applications can use the Java ibmiotf Client Library to interact with devices.

 Constructor
 -------------------------------------------------------------------------------